 On our charter boat the “Ace Charters II”, we have 3G radar overlay on our Lowrance Gen III chartplotter.
 It’s invaluable navigating during foggy conditions.
 Radar, especially good radar is a must have on a Great Lakes charter boat.
 Knowing where other vessels are located during low visibility is imperative to avoid collisions.
 Radar also shows other vessels’ direction of travel.
 It also comes in handy to identify where the shoreline and harbor entrances are to get back to the dock safely.

 Good Electronics A Must For Navigation

 A good chartplotter and fishfinder are must haves as well for navigating on Lake Ontario.
 Having the way points to the harbor entrance along with a good chart display goes a long way to insuring safe navigation on Lake Ontario.
 A compass is also a neccesity should your electronics go out.
 If you’re wondering why I mentioned a fishfinder previously, here’s the answer.
 Lake Ontario water depth gets shallower as you head towards shore in a southerly direction out of our port of Oswego.
 If for some reason you were to lose your chartplotter under low visibilty conditions, watching the water depth gives you clues when you are getting close to the shoreline!

-As always, feel free to contact us at 413-346-7675 or via our contact form with any questions that you may have .
+If you have more questions on finding quality charters, feel free to contact us at 413-346-7675 or via our contact form with any questions that you may have .
 We will be happy to answer them.
 To book a trip please call 413-346-7675 or use our contact form as well!